madhurimadas3/AEM3103/README.md

   ## Summary of Findings
   <Show the variations studied in a table>
-The height and range were observed while varying the initial vellocity and flight path angle(Gamma).
-Afterwards, 100 possible trajectories were plotted and a curve fit was applied which captures the avergae of the 100 trajectories.
-The first derivative of Range vs time and the first derivative of Height vs time plots imply the change in the range and height over time from the fitted line.
+In this project, we analyzed the flight path of a paper airplane using equations of motion along varying flight path angle and initial velocity values.
+In the first part (Part A), height and range were observed while first varying initial vellocity and then varying flight path angle(Gamma) in a second plot.
+These plots show how making individual changes to the initial conditions of flight affect the flight path.
+In the second part (Part B), were were able to use a random number generator to plot 100 possible trajectories.
+Then an average curve-fit was found and plotted against these predictions to come up with an average prediction of flight path over varying conditions.
+The first derivative of Range vs time and the first derivative of Height vs time plots imply the change in the range and height over time from the fitted line thus showing the slope of the curve-fit line.
+Finally, the animated plot GIF shows the predicted flight path for the given conditions and the moving dot indicates the location of the paper airplane over a time period of 6 seconds.

-  Summarized what was accomplished in this study.
-Describe 2-4 observations from simulating the flight path.
-  Reference the figures below as needed.

-  *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*

   # Code Listing:
 - [PaperPlane.m](https://github.com/madhurimadas3/AEM3103/blob/af7bd46c4f5ee8da65c25e1c3dd182f89c386a7f/PaperPlane.m)